FullByte/FullByte.github.io/docs/about/life/wisdom.md

 - It's better to finish something than to start something
 - Make goals that you have control over.
 Accept what you can not control or choose to be unhappy.

+Speech

+- Never interrupt your enemy when he is making a mistake

 Random

 - In der Menge liegt das Gift.